yktoo/yktoo.com/content/blog/posts/0768/index.en.md

 image: "https://res.cloudinary.com/yktoo/image/upload/blog/pt0eb4adpukkb2jiv7ic.jpg"
 ---

-A surprisingly heavy snowfall have covered Holland with a pack of snow.
+A surprisingly heavy snowfall has covered Holland with a pack of snow.
 Contrary to the [tradition](0268), the snow didn't immediately disappear but stayed for a few days running.

 There's no {{< fl "wintersport" >}} this year because of the pandemic.
 But nothing is impossible for a creative mind!